 AT&T’s internet data calculator shows you just how much it would take to use 1 TB of data.
 According to the calculator, you could do the following activities* and still use less than 1 TB of data in a month:

 - Stream high-def videos for 350 hours

 - Post to social media for 5,600 hours

 *Estimated on a standard user.

-You would have to stream around 171 hours of 4K video for a month to reach 1 TB of data.
-That’s equivalent to you streaming 6 hours of 4K video every day for a month.
+You would have to stream around 171 hours of 4K video monthly to reach 1 TB of data.
+That’s equivalent to you streaming 6 hours of 4K video daily for a month.

-If you worry about data usage, take steps to proactively manage it.
+If you worry about data usage, take steps to manage it proactively.
 Try streaming standard-def videos instead of high-def or 4K videos and always check your data usage throughout the month.
-Here are more tips to manage your household data.
+Here are more tips for managing your household data.

 So, can you use 1 TB of data in a month?
 The answer is yes with the gaining popularity of 4K video streaming, but it’s not likely the average user will run into this problem.